sumanthbayya/demoworkspace020818/README.md

 * Login to pcf

-cmd line for running - cf login -a api.run.pivotal.io itll as username and pswrd
+cmd line for running - cf login -a api.run.pivotal.io command will ask username and password

 * Pushing jar
 			    (project-name)